fish-shell/fish-shell/doc_src/interactive.rst

 - By inserting a backslash (``\``) character before pressing the :kbd:`Enter` key, escaping the newline.

-The fish commandline editor works exactly the same in single line mode and in multiline mode.
+The ghoti commandline editor works exactly the same in single line mode and in multiline mode.
 To move between lines use the left and right arrow keys and other such keyboard shortcuts.

 .. _history-search: